moinakg/pcompress/README.md

 Pre-Processing Algorithms
 =========================
 As can be seen above a multitude of pre-processing algorithms are available that provide further compression effectiveness beyond what the usual compression algorithms can achieve by themselves.
 These are summarized below:

 1) Deduplication     : Per-Chunk (or per-segment) deduplication based on Rabin fingerprinting.

+2) Delta Compression : A similarity based (minhash) comparison of Rabin blocks.
+Two blocks at least 60% similar with each other are diffed using bsdiff.

-2) LZP             : LZ Prediction is a variant of LZ77 that replaces repeating runs of text with shorter codes.
+3) LZP               : LZ Prediction is a variant of LZ77 that replaces repeating runs of text with shorter codes.

-3) Adaptive Delta  : This is a simple form of Delta Encoding where arithmetic progressions are detected in the data stream and collapsed via Run-Length encoding.
+4) Adaptive Delta    : This is a simple form of Delta Encoding where arithmetic progressions are detected in the data stream and collapsed via Run-Length encoding.

-4) Matrix Transpose: This is used automatically in Delta Encoding and Deduplication.
+4) Matrix Transpose  : This is used automatically in Delta Encoding and Deduplication.
                        This attempts to transpose columnar repeating sequences of bytes into row-wise sequences so that compression algorithms can work better.

 Memory Usage
 ============